 In this article, I’ll explain the smart casual dress code, step by step, in simple terms.

-I’ll define smart casual and explain what it means, what is considered smart casual dress code, and where you can wear smart casual for a maximum stylistic effect.
+I’ll define smart casual, explain what it means, what is considered smart casual dress code, and where you can wear smart casual for a maximum stylistic effect.

 Oxford Dictionary defines a ‘smart casual’ look as “a neat, conventional, yet relatively informal style worn to conform to a particular event that requires a dress code.”

 In simple terms, the smart casual dress code ranges between anything smarter than a tracksuit and less formal than a suit.

 A popular dressing code, smart casual looks excellent on all genders, body sizes, and types, and even on kids.